US health panel urges restarting J&J COVID-19 vaccinations - WTMJ

 Associated Press

-The needle-in-a-haystack reports raised alarm because European regulators already had uncovered similar rare clots among recipients of another COVID-19 vaccine, from AstraZeneca.
+The government initially spotted six cases of the rare clots, with nine more cases coming to light in the last week or so.
+But even the first needle-in-a-haystack reports raised alarm because European regulators already had uncovered similar rare clots among recipients of another COVID-19 vaccine, from AstraZeneca.
 The AstraZeneca and J&J shots, while not identical, are made with the same technology.

 European scientists found clues that an abnormal platelet-harming immune response to AstraZeneca’s vaccine might be to blame — and if so, then doctors should avoid the most common clot treatment, a blood thinner called heparin.

 That added to U.S. authorities’ urgency in pausing J&J vaccinations so they could tell doctors how to diagnose and treat these rare clots.
-Several initial patients were treated with heparin before anyone realized that might harm instead of help.
+Six patients were treated with heparin before anyone realized that might harm instead of help.

+Dr. Jesse Goodman of Georgetown University closely watched Friday’s deliberations and said people should be made aware of the clotting risk but that it shouldn’t overshadow the benefits of COVID-19 protection.

+“We need to treat people as adults, tell them what the information is and give them these choices,” said Goodman, a former vaccine specialist at the FDA.

 Two-dose vaccines from Pfizer and Moderna, which are made differently and haven’t been linked to clot risks, are the mainstay of the U.S. vaccination effort.
-But J&J mass vaccination clinics were canceled after the April 13 pause, and many states had been counting on the one-and-done option to also help protect hard-to-reach populations including people who are homeless or disabled.
+But many states had been counting on the easier-to-store, one-and-done option to also help protect hard-to-reach populations including people who are homeless or disabled.

-“You can bring the vaccine to the person rather than having to bring the person to the vaccine.
-So there is a great desire to continue using this vaccine,” said Dr. William Schaffner of Vanderbilt University.

-The CDC’s advisers will have to put the rare clot cases into perspective.
-COVID-19 itself can cause blood clots.
+The CDC’s advisers struggled to put the rare clot cases into perspective.
+COVID-19 itself can cause a different type of blood clots.
 So can everyday medications, such as birth control pills.

-And experts also recognized that virus cases were going to keep occurring during the pause “some of them in a population that would have been vaccinated with J&J. That’s part of the agony of making this decision,” Schaffner added.

-The CDC generally follows its advisers’ recommendations, and J&J vaccinations could resume quickly if just warnings are urged.
-But it’s unclear what would happen if the panel recommended other restrictions such as age limits.

-How Americans ultimately handle J&J’s vaccine will influence other countries that don’t have as much access to other vaccination options.
-In the U.S., more than half of adults have received at least one vaccine dose, the vast majority with the Pfizer and Moderna shots.

-But J&J faces an additional hurdle, as the FDA separately uncovered manufacturing violations at a Baltimore factory the company had hired to help brew the vaccine.
+The side effect debate isn’t the only hurdle facing J&J. The FDA separately uncovered manufacturing violations at a Baltimore factory the company had hired to help brew the vaccine.
 No shots made by Emergent BioSciences have been used — J&J’s production so far has come from Europe.
 But it’s unclear how the idled factory will impact J&J’s pledge to provide 100 million U.S. vaccine doses by the end of May and 1 billion doses globally this year.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.